eric-chou/letterboxd_svd/README.md

 │       2_train_predict_svd.ipynb
 └───src
 │       train_svd_params.py
+├───hyperparameter_tuning.ipynb
 ```

 Training script can be run with cmd arguments from `src` directory via:

 `python train_svd_params.py --training_data ratings_combined.parquet --n_epochs 20 --lr_all 0.005 --reg_all 0.02`

+Hyperparameters are tuned via Azure ML sweep job in `hyperparameter_tuning.ipynb`.
+The best performing model is used in the sandbox to predict my own ratings for unwatched films under `sandbox/train_predict_svd.ipynb`